esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 The wayfarer moment is when you stop understanding grace in the abstract and start experiencing it in the specific.
 When it's not just "God loves the world" but "God loves me."
 Not just "Jesus died for sinners" but "Jesus died for me."

-April 2014.
-Lake Hefner, Oklahoma City.
-I sat at the end of a boat ramp—literal pavement dead end with a path to the water.
-It looked like my life: the end of the road.
-I'd destroyed my marriage, fled to Oklahoma City trying to escape, and discovered you can't outrun yourself.
-The boat ramp descended to the lake, but because there was a drought it didn't reach the water...but it looked like my life.  aand I sat at that threshold—still wearing my mask, still performing, still enslaved to shame.

 How do you break free from yourself?
 From the bondage that keeps you captive to the need to look good?

 That's when grace stopped being doctrine and became decision.
 The dead-end road behind me.
 The water in front of me.
 And a whisper: "Walk off the dead end toward the water.
 The water is here.
 Just trust Me."